This topic describes how to use the data transmission service to synchronize data from OceanBase Database to a Kafka instance.

 Tag (Optional)

 Click the field and select a target tag from the drop-down list.
 You can also click Manage Tags to create, modify, and delete tags.
-For more information, see Manage data synchronization projects by using tags.
+For more information, see Use tags to manage data synchronization tasks.

 Source

 If you have created an OceanBase data source, select it from the drop-down list.
-If not, click New Data Source in the drop-down list to create one in the dialog box on the right side.
+If not, click New Data Source in the drop-down list and create one in the dialog box that appears on the right.
 For more information about the parameters, see Create an OceanBase data source.

 ImportantThe source must not be an OceanBase Database tenant instance.